julianmotyl/Technical-Test/README.md

 # Architectural diagramme
 ![Diagramme.svg](Diagramme.svg)

 # Technical choice :
 ## Data ingestion :
 I assumed that files are present on a local file system (with node for example)

 Automated ingestion of a CSV : Python (requirement)
 ## Data transformation :
 Data cleaning & validation & cleaning :  Python (requirement)
 ## Data Storage :
 Must support operational activities and analytical queries with high availability and can be efficiently accessed by a web application for both reads and writes.

     • Apache Cassandra
     • AWS Aurora
     • AWS Redshift

-Could be good for this, but I’ll chose **MongoDB** because It’s easy to setup and that’s a good fit for a practical test.
-MongoDB provide built in access from various connectors like pymongo and an an interface should look like that example :
+Could be good for this, but I’ll choose **MongoDB** because It’s easy to set up and that’s a good fit for a practical test.
+MongoDB provide built in access from various connectors like pymongo

+interface should look like that example :
 ```
 from pymongo import MongoClient